fanelenan7/project3/README.md

 ## Justin Shin
 - Created the Rails as an API backend stateProvider
-- Wrote the angular front-end html
+- Wrote the angular front-end HTML
 - Wrote the controllers for angular
-- Created the seed data for the project
+- Created the final seed data for the project
+- Deployed front-end to Git Hub